 5. Are more productive

 More motivation and engagement often leads to more productivity.
 Therefore, companies with motivated employees are more productive than others.
 In fact, research on employee motivation proved that offices with engaged employees are almost 43% more productive.
+Creating engaging videos via an educational video maker is an interactive way to keep your employees informed and updated.

 6. Can understand the company’s goals better